Communication System

 In the most fundamental sense, communication involves the transmission of information from one point to another through a succession of processes as listed ahead:

-1. The generation of a through pattern or image in the mind of an originator.
+1. The generation of a thorough pattern or image in the mind of an originator.

 2. The description of that image, with a certain measure of precision, by a set of oral visual symbols.